blak3r/treadspan/README.md

-# Treadspan (formerly Better LifeSpan Fit)
+# TreadSpan (an alternative to LifeSpan Fit)

-__2025-02-23: TreadSpan is under active development.
+`2025-02-23: TreadSpan is under active development.
 If you're a developer, you can use this immediately.
-We are still working on going through the AppStore review process and improving the install page.__
+We are still working on going through the AppStore review process and improving the install page.`

 Lifespan makes great hardware (Treadmills) but their software is the achilles heel.
 It's so close to being an incredible platform for logging steps.